Beyond definitions: Kai-Isaiah Jamal on Pride as protest

 ‘So many people ask me, “Do you want to live in a genderless world?"
 And I say, "No, I don't want to live in a genderless world.
 I understand the importance of gender.”
 For me, there was also a point in my life when I was identifying very strictly binary.
 And that's when I had first come out, and I was on hormones.
 And I wanted to be he/him and I wanted to be referred to as a man.
 There was an assimilation that wanted me as close to cisness as possible.
 Removing gender itself doesn't actually solve the problem.
 In so many ways, I think it creates more of a problem.
 The biggest thing that people who live inside the binary are fearful of, is that you're getting rid of something that has existed and that has made sense to them for so many years.
 I think our labels and titles and acronyms are getting more inclusive, and all of these things are so important, but then I think about non-binary and, technically, why do you even have to give it a name?
 The whole point is to resist gender.

 My hope is that we start looking at gender as something that's a lot more expansive.
 I used to do this workshop with kids.
 We would get them to talk about gender without talking about their body, which is something that I think needs to go further than just the generation below us.
 We don't know how to talk about gender or sexuality without talking about physicality.
-We got the kids to talk about gender as a colour, or as a location, or as a song, or as a shape.
+We got the kids to talk about gender as a color, or as a location, or as a song, or as a shape.
 Kids were saying, “Well, it feels like a coat that's too small, and it's uncomfortable”.
 And for me, I think that's a more important way for us to understand someone's gender presentation, than them saying, “I'm non-binary" or "I'm genderqueer" or “I'm trans”.
 Them saying, “Actually, gender's something that feels like an ill-fitting coat”.
 OK, so how do we find a way to make that comfortable?’

 ‘I don't want to live in a genderless world.
 I understand the importance of gender.’